8figalltimepro/MOD-OF-MIRROR-BOT-BY-8/README.md

 ## By [8figalltimepro](https://github.com/8figalltimepro)
 -Gofile
-In the updated config.env sample.
+-In the updated config.env sample.
 Please set the following variables.

-GOFILE = True or False
+-GOFILE = True or False
-GOFILEBASEFOLDERID = The Content ID of the Folder.
+-GOFILEBASEFOLDERID = The Content ID of the Folder.
 Click on the three dots on a folder and then copy the 'Content ID'.
-This folder is same acts in the same way as the Google Drive Base Folder
+This folder is same acts in the same way as the -Google Drive Base Folder
-GOFILETOKEN = API Token to be found in [gofiletoken](https://gofile.io/myProfile)
+-GOFILETOKEN = API Token to be found in [gofiletoken](https://gofile.io/myProfile)

 ## By [Anas](https://github.com/anasty17)
 - qBittorrent